 We're testing tremendous numbers of people.

-Uh they've done a tremendous amount.
+They've done a tremendous amount.

-Deborah was telling me before that they were really they've really stepped up to the plate and done great, as have other of the companies, but it seems that they're really doing it particularly well.
+Deborah was telling me before that they were really, they've really stepped up to the plate and done great, as have other of the companies, but it seems that they're really doing it particularly well.

-Uh so it, you know, we'll see what happens there.
+So, you know, we'll see what happens there.

 But it's a tribute to the amount of testing that we're doing.